James Calvert (Wood O'seas Missions p.62) [Click to see earlier picture of him with wife] |

 ![]() |

 "Bure of Na Vata-ni-Tawake, Mbau" p.291.
 The housemound of this handsome temple (burekalou) still exists today (though the stone facing is largely gone), and a far smaller, relatively pedestrian structure sits on it bearing the same name (for a photo of the 1930s structure, click HERE).
+For a discussion of the likely authorship of this drawing, see the introductory notes above.
 The great killing-stone visible in the foreground became a baptismal font in the church.
 It was reportedly broken in the 1980s by (indigenous) Public Works Department workmen who found it difficult to move intact, and later clumsily cemented it back together.
-Such insensitivity to cultural heritage is the norm rather than the exception in Fiji, despite claims of a reverence for tradition, |
+Such insensitivity to cultural heritage is, sadly, all too common in Fiji today, despite claims of a reverence for tradition, |

 ![]() |